Why and how I wrote my own slideshow presentation software

 How to write your own slideshow?

 But how would I go about writing my own presentation software then?
-This lead to many questions and considerations:
+This leads to many questions and considerations:

 Godot engine to the rescue